wuzhengy/TAU/README.md

       * DHT BootStrap Node Annoucement
       * Wiring Transaction
       * Identity annoucement
-   * Messages on peer hash chain
+   * Instant Messages
-      * Private message between two peers, content is encrypted by receiver's public key.
-        * only peers belong to a community can exchange messages.
+      * Peers can exchange instant messages via DHT put mutable item
+      * Message input rate each 30 seconds to prevent override.
+      * Not garantee messages are always available
+      * No support for private person to person messages.
+All messages are public in the community.
    * Decentralized blacklist - easy to blacklist an address from client
 - Dashboard:  Data * Kb/s
   - Wifi only: on/off, default is ON.